 В. Plan Elements.
 Required for all PHAs completing this form.
 B.1 Mission.
 State the PHA's mission for serving the needs of low-income, very low-income, and extremely low-income families in the PHA's jurisdiction for the next five years.
 See attached 5-year Plan B.2 Goals and Objectives.
-Identify the PHA's quantifiable goals and objectives that will enable the PHA to serve the needs of low-income, very low- income, and extremely low-income families for the next five years.
-See attached 5-year Plan B.3 Progress Report.
-Include a re See Progress Report attached eport on the progress the PHA h as made in meeting the goals and objectives des scribed in the prev vious 5-Year Plan.
-B.4 enable the PHA to serve the new The WPBHA has (LIPH) programs Occupancy Polic LIPH programs a Violence Against Women Act (VAWA) Goals.
+Identify the PHA's quantifiable goals and objectives that will enable the PHA to serve the needs of low-income, very low-income, and extremely low-income families for the next five years.
+See attached 5-year Plan v-income, very low- B.3 Progress Report.
+Include a report on the progress the PHA has made in meeting the goals and objectives described in the previous 5-Year Plan.
+See Progress Report attached /ious 5-Year Plan.
+B.4 Violence Against Women Act (VAWA) Goals.
 Provide a statement of the PHA's goals, activities, objectives, policies, or programs that will enable the PHA to serve the needs of child and adult victims of domestic violence, dating violence, sexual assault, or stalking.
 The WPBHA has adopted VAWA policies and procedures for both its Section 8 HCV and Low Income Public Housing (LIPH) programs.
 Detailed procedures are available in the HCV Administrative Plan and the Admissions and Continued Occupancy Policy(ACOP) for the LIPH program.
 To ensure that all actual and potential beneficiaries of the HCV and LIPH programs are aware of their rights under VAWA, the WPBHA provides all participants with information about VAWA at the time of admission and at annual reexamination.
-The WPBHA also includes information about VAWA in C. Other Document and/o r Certification Require nents.
+The WPBHA also includes information about VAWA in notices of termination of assistance.
+C. Other Document and/o r Certification Requirements.
 C.1 Significant Amendment or Modification.
 Provide a statement on the criteria used for determining a significant amendment or modification to the 5-Year Plan.
 The West Palm Beach Housing Authority will consider the following changes to its Annual and 5-year plan to be "significant".
 Any Change required by amendment in federal statutes, regulations or HUD notices that in the opinion, of the West Palm Beach Housing Authority (WPBHA) have either substantial programmatic or financial or administrative burdens beyond the programs under administration at the start of the Plan Year Any change that the WPBHA Board determines to be significant.
 Any additional plans for demolition of any housing owned or managed by the WPBHA.
 C.2 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) have comments to the 5-Year PHA Plan?
 Y N □ ⊠ (b) If yes, comments must be submitted by the PHA as an attachment to the 5-Year PHA Plan.
 PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.
-C.3 Certification by State or Loc Form HUD-50077-SL, Certific PHA as an electronic attachme cation by State or Local Official s of PHA Plans Co. nsistency with the Consolida uted Plan , must be e submitted by the
+C.3 Certification by State or Local Officials.
+Form HUD-50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.

-C.4 Required Required Submission for HUD FO Review. (a) Did the public challenge any elements of the Plan?
-Y N (b) If yes, include Challenged Elements.
+C.4 Required Submission for HUD FO Review. (a) Did the public challenge any elements of the Plan? $\begin{array}{cc} Y & N \\ \Box & \boxtimes \end{array}$ (b) If yes, include Challenged Elements.
 D. Affirmat ively Furthering Fair Housing (AFFH).